Skip to content

 The Thread (Or: How I Fixed the Worst Idea in App Design)

-I need to talk about streaks, because they’re everywhere, and I think they’re quietly making people miserable.
+I need to talk about streaks, because they’re everywhere and I think they’re quietly making people miserable.

 Every app that wants daily engagement uses them.
 Open the app 47 days in a row and you get a badge.
 Miss a day and the counter resets to zero.
 Duolingo does it.
 Snapchat does it.
 Meditation apps do it.
-And it works because loss aversion is the most powerful motivator in behavioral psychology.
+It works because loss aversion is the most powerful motivator in behavioral psychology.

-And when the streak inevitably breaks, because you were sick, or traveling, or simply living a full human life that doesn’t revolve around an app, the guilt arrives immediately.
+They start as encouragement.
+Then they become obligation.
+Then they become anxiety.
+You’re not opening the app because you want to learn Spanish or meditate, you’re opening it because the number would disappear if you didn’t.
+And when the streak breaks, because you were sick, or traveling, or just living a life that doesn’t revolve around an app, the guilt lands immediately.
 The most common response?
-People stop using the app entirely.
-The streak was the only thing keeping them there, and when it broke, so did the relationship.
+People stop entirely.
+The streak was the only thing keeping them there, and once it broke, so did the relationship.

 I replaced streaks with something called the Thread.

-And then, the next time you return, a new thread begins.
+And then the next time you return, a new Thread begins.

-This is the part I want you to sit with: new threads being created is not a failure state.
+This is the part I want you to sit with: new Threads being created is not a failure state.
 It’s a feature.

 Same lever.
 Different outcome.
 That’s what ethical design looks like when you actually care about the person holding the phone.